ksu-cs-textbooks/cc410/content/y-milestones/04-gui-basics.md

 ## Purpose

-The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _That's a Wrap_, offering wraps of all shapes and sizes to celebrate our favorite movies.
+The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.

 The fourth milestone involves creating the various GUI windows and panels required for this project.
 The next milestone will involve adding functionality to these GUI elements beyond the ability to load different panels into the main window area.